jamesmunns/jamesmunns-ng/content/blog/shepherding-3-1.md

     * How often does your team need to meet to discuss all open tasks, and what format should updates be presented in?
 7. What are the task states used by your project?
     * For example, the following might be a good initial set of states:
-        * Proposal - A PR is open and feedback or a mentor is needed
+        * Proposal - A PR is open and feedback or a shepherd is needed
-        * Active - Work is occuring actively on this task
+        * Active - Work is occurring actively on this task
         * On Hold - Work is not active currently, but is expected to resume
         * Rejected - Work is not expected to resume
         * Completed - Work as finished on this task